trafi/trial-ios-qr-scanner/README.md

 ## Goal

-Write the logic for the QR scanner flow for an iOS app.
+Write the logic for the QR scanner flow for an iOS app using Trafi's [state pattern](https://github.com/trafi/states).

 Your goal is to write correct and robust logic that correctly handles both the happy case and any errors.
 We will not be evaluating your UI or design chops.